Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Background and model

 \subsection{Additional model considerations}

-As stressed previously, an examination of Fig.~\ref{fig:dsigma_CMD} suggests that some parameter choices are more consistent with our understanding of SM photon physics than others: the shape of the $Z'$ peak means that there must be a complementary feature in the photon cross section, as there is no obvious feature present in the observed cross section.
+An examination of Figs.~\ref{fig:dsigma_low_gud} and \ref{fig:dsigma_KLOE_82} suggests that some parameter choices are more consistent with our understanding of SM photon physics than others: the shape of the $Z'$ peak means that there must be a complementary feature in the photon cross section, as there is no obvious feature present in the observed cross section.
 A peak in the photon spectrum below 1 GeV away from the $\rho$ and $\omega$ resonances has no presently-understood physical source.
-We note two cases in which an unreasonable feature in the photon cross section is avoided. \\
+We examine two cases in which an unreasonable feature in the photon cross section may potentially be avoided.

-In the first case, illustrated in the left panel of Fig.~\ref{fig:dsigma_CMD} and in Fig.~\ref{fig:dsigma_KLOE}, the $Z'$ mass is close to the $\rho$ and $\omega$ resonances masses.
-In this case, the $Z'$ peak simply enhances the strength of the $\rho$ resonance.
-This enhancement would affect the fits of the $\rho-\omega$ mixing in the vector meson dominance (VMD) framework~\footnote{ For an overview of VMD and $\rho-\omega$ mixing, see for example Ref.~\cite{OConnell:1995nse}.}, as an enhancement in the $\rho$ peak such as the one shown in the left panel of Fig.~\ref{fig:dsigma_CMD} would require a greater $\omega$ interference to produce the sharp kink in the SM cross section.
-As the primary data employed in these fits of the mixing is the $\sigma(e^+e^- \to \mathrm{hadrons})$ data itself, it is not unreasonable to adjust the strength of the $\rho$ resonance and the $\rho-\omega$ mixing.
-On the other hand, the shape shown in the right panel of Fig.~\ref{fig:dsigma_CMD} extends the $\omega$ feature beyond the $\omega$ mass region of 780 MeV and contains an additional sharp feature at about 820 MeV, and thus presents a less likely scenario.
-We conclude that either the experimental resolution is not precise enough to distinguish such a feature, or without adding any additional decays for the $Z'$ beyond those that are necessary to modify $\sigma_{\mathrm{had}}^{\mathrm{obs}}$, one requires the $Z'$ mass to be near a mass of 770-800 MeV.
-As can be seen from Fig~\ref{fig:dsigma_low_gud}, in the case where one takes lower values of $g_V^{ud} \simeq 0.1$ the inferred feature becomes sharper, and the allowed mass region is therefore more constrained.\\
+In the first case, illustrated in Fig.~\ref{fig:dsigma_low_gud}, the $Z'$ mass is close to the $\rho$ and $\omega$ resonance masses.
+The $Z'$ interference would affect the fits of the $\rho-\omega$ mixing in the vector meson dominance (VMD) framework~\footnote{ For an overview of VMD and $\rho-\omega$ mixing, see for example Ref.~\cite{OConnell:1995nse}.}, as an enhancement in the $\rho$ resonant feature such as the one shown in Fig.~\ref{fig:dsigma_low_gud} would require a greater $\omega$ interference to produce the sharp kink in the SM cross section.
+As the primary data employed in these fits of the mixing is the $\sigma(e^+e^- \to \mathrm{hadrons})$ data itself, one might attempt to adjust the strength of the $\rho$ resonance and the $\rho-\omega$ mixing.
+However, the results of such analysis must also be compatible with the three pion production data, which directly constrains the $\omega$ and $\rho$ properties.
+Fits to these data prefer a smaller value for the $\rho$-$\omega$ mixing~\cite{Achasov:2003ir,BABAR:2021cde} than the two pion fits.
+As any modification from the $Z'$ in this energy region would require a larger $\rho-\omega$ mixing to reproduce the two-pion data, this scenario becomes a far-fetched possibility that is unlikely to be behind the explanation of the hadronic vacuum polarization discrepancy.

+On the other hand, a $Z'$ mass further away from the $\rho$ and $\omega$ masses provides an unacceptable fit to the data.
+Indeed, the shape shown in Fig.~\ref{fig:dsigma_KLOE_82} extends the $\omega$ feature beyond the $\omega$ mass region of 780 MeV and contains an additional sharp resonant feature at about 820 MeV, and thus presents an implausible scenario.